 It’s a chronic condition where there is a lack of proper lubrication in the eye.
 Normally, you have a thin layer of tears that covers the eyeball.
 This protects the eye and allows it to stay hydrated, so if your eye is dry and that protective layer is missing, you can end up with burning, stinging and pain in the eye, as well as feeling like there’s something in your eye This chronic condition causes damage to the ocular surface and creates tear film instability.
 The more breakup of the tear film, the more unstable it gets.
 It can be very uncomfortable, but worse, it can cause long term damage.

 Is Dry Eye Dangerous?

 While it’s not life threatening (as long as there is no underlying life threatening disease), dry eye syndrome can cause serious damage and discomfort.
 It may cause you pain and discomfort in your eyes, affecting your quality of life, but it can also cause visual problems.
 You won’t usually go blind from dry eye, but it may make it difficult to see clearly.
-You should always see your doctor as soon as you notice any of the following symptoms.
+You should always see your eye doctor in Miami as soon as you notice any of the following symptoms.

 What Are the Symptoms of Dry Eye Syndrome?

 The first noticeable symptom, of course, is feeling like your eyes are dried out.
 You may actually find that your eyes water or tear up constantly, which may seem the opposite of dry.
 However, these tears are simply the watery component of tears and don’t actually help much with lubrication.
 The liquid is meant to flush out foreign objects, but what you really need at this point is lubrication.

 - Burning sensation

 It’s actually not a symptom, it is a condition that causes the above symptoms.

 There are various causes for this condition, including: